 To start, you are going to need a ranch dressing to infuse.

 While you can easily infuse a store-bought dressing, I would love for you to try out my super simple, delicious, and healthy homemade ranch dressing recipe.

-This recipe is a much better preservative-packed store-bought ranch, and I’m excited to say it will be featured in my new Clean Eating Meal Prep Cookbook coming out in January 2021.
+This recipe is a much better preservative-packed store-bought ranch, and I’m excited to say it has been featured in my new Clean Eating Meal Prep Cookbook.

 My homemade ranch is made with wholesome, delicious ingredients that are actually good for you.

 Dairy-Free Cannabis Ranch Dressing

 If you are looking for a dairy-free option, substituting full-fat greek yogurt for a plant-based yogurt is totally doable in this recipe.

 There are many types of delicious dairy-free yogurts made from almonds, cashews, and oats available at the grocery store, but my favorite is this easy 2-ingredient homemade coconut milk yogurt.

 Choose Your Cannabis Infusion Option

 Now that you have your ranch dressing, there are many different ways to infuse it.

 Here we will cover how to make cannabis-infused ranch with:

 Decarbed Cannabis Flower

 Before incorporating cannabis as an ingredient, it’s important to understand that it first needs to undergo the process of decarboxylation.

 This process must occur during the cooking process to experience the activated benefits of THC or CBD.

-However, it does not naturally contain large amounts of active THC or CBD, the two most popular cannabinoids people typically expect to ingest when eating cannabis.
+However, they do not naturally contain large amounts of active THC or CBD, the two most popular cannabinoids people typically expect to ingest when eating cannabis.

 To experience the benefits of activated THC or CBD, your cannabis flower must first undergo a process called decarboxylation first.